 by Julia Weiden

 Look closely around the yard and you’ll realize that turtles play a major role.
 From the stepping-stones that lead up to the entrance to the stone form that sits at the center of the birdbath, turtles have just as much of a presence in the yard as birdhouses.
-Cranston sees them as a way to remember her son, Peck Cranston, who passed away 21 years ago.
+Cranston sees them as a way to remember her son, Peck Cranston, who passed away more than two decades ago.

 After her son’s passing, Cranston was inspired to dig and plant thanks to a lawn sign given to her by a friend that reads, “Peace begins in the garden.”
 A second moment of inspiration occurred when another friend gave Cranston her very first birdhouse, which still holds a prominent place in the yard today: underneath the house number.